Best Practices

 Segment Block Range in eth_getLogs

 Here is another one with using the eth_getLogs.
 As the method consumes decent sever resource.
 The block range limit of this method is set to 1024 to protect the node sever from overwhelming.
-If you need query a block range more than 1024, you should segmented it to multiple request with 1000 blocks.
+If you need query a block range more than 1024, you can segment it to multiple requests with 1000 blocks each.

 import json